aws-samples/multiple-account-cdk-cicd-pipeline/README.md

-# Build up CI/CD Pipeline with CDK - Multi Account/Region Deployments
+# Build CI/CD Pipelines with CDK - Multi Account/Region Deployments

-In this guide, we will introduce a way to build up CI/CD piplelines to realize services multi account/region deployments using CDK.
+In this sample we introduce a way to build CI/CD pipelines using the CDK to realize multi account/region deployments.
+An example use case for this is deployment of software and infrastructure to multiple environments such as Development, QA, Staging, and Production.

 &nbsp;